 In the API section, copy your account email address from the Communication tab:

 Then Click the API Tokens tab, and click View for the Global API Key:

 Log in to your DNSMadeeasy account and then go to the account information page.

-Copy the API Key and API Secret from the bottom of the account information page.
+Copy the API Key and API Secret from the bottom of the account information page:

-Navigate to the your GridPane Settings page and DNS Providers section
+Navigate to your GridPane Settings page:

 If you are using Custom/Vanity nameservers at your DNS provider

 If you are using custom/vanity nameservers at your DNS provider, you will need to add these to your GridPane DNS API settings for that provider.

 Click on the Nameserver Domain accordion dropdown for your DNS provider: